Child Support Help and Information

 The main purpose of awarding child support is to ensure that a child's standard of living remains relatively the same after his or her parent's divorce or separation.
-Every state has guidelines and worksheets which are used to establish how much child support will be awarded, often using the incomes of both parents and the number of minor children from the marriage in their calculations.
+Every state has guidelines and worksheets which are used to establish how much support will be awarded, often using the incomes of both parents and the number of minor children from the marriage in their calculations.

 Generally, the obligation for support will continue until a child reaches the age of 18 or graduates from high school, but there are exceptions that you can read about in the articles below.
 Additionally, you'll find information to help you understand the laws and how support is calculated, various payments options, and different methods of support enforcement.

-Other Temporary Orders - Until your divorce is finalized, your attorney may file other temporary orders which address certain aspects of support, who will be responsible for certain bills, occupancy of the family home, and more.
+Other Temporary Orders - Until your divorce is finalized, your attorney may file other temporary orders which address certain aspects of support, which parent will be responsible for certain bills, occupancy of the family home, and more.
 Read over these frequently asked questions to see how they apply in your situation.

 Child Support Modification - Before granting an adjustment in the amount of support to be paid, the court requires proof of a change in circumstances.
-Find out what how different situations will affect the level of child support.
+Find out how different situations will affect the level of child support.

-Joint Custody and Support - Even if parents share joint custody, one parent may still be responsible for paying a certain amount of child support.
+Joint Custody and Child Support - Even if parents share joint custody, one parent may still be responsible for paying a certain amount of child support.
 This is because courts want to ensure the child is properly cared for regardless of where the child is staying.
 Find out what is considered.

 When Does Support End - How long is a parent obligated to pay support and when does it end?
 It depends on your divorce decree and if your child is emancipated.
 Find answers to these questions and more from the legal expert.